bman511/lil-green-men/README.md

 # lil-green-men
-A web page that allows for dynamic filtering of UFO sightings by various fields
+A web page that allows for dynamic filtering of UFO sightings using various fields